Motorcycles give riders the means they need to get from one place to another quickly. They are easy to park, easy to store, and fun to ride.

 3. Lane Splitting

 In most states including Colorado, lane splitting, that is riding between two lanes, is illegal.
 Even if you are allowed to do it you should not.
 While a motorcycle is small and flexible enough for riders to get through traffic jams by riding between two lanes, one wrong move by a car may put a motorcyclist in jeopardy.
-Many motorcycle accidents were caused by lane splitting due to the following factors:
+According to our motorcycle accident attorneys, many motorcycle accidents were caused by lane splitting due to the following factors:

 - the close proximity of other vehicles and the motorcycle reduces space for the motorcyclist to maneuver